filipe-baixinho/MPSC/numerical_matrices.md

 # Nummerical Matrices
+Following are the matrices, in nummerical form, underlying the graphical representations presented in the main thesis file.
+Whatever cells are empty, did not pass the stability filter and correspond to transparent cells in the correspondent plots.
+These tables were generated with the PrettyTables.jl package.

 ## WS Matrices
 ### Pol-ISQ Matrix
 | **Col. 1** | **Col. 2** | **Col. 3** | **Col. 4** | **Col. 5** | **Col. 6** | **Col. 7** | **Col. 8** | **Col. 9** |